Anti-Harassment PolicyI. Purpose

 - Real or implied threat of professional or financial damage or harm.

 Exhibitors in the exhibit hall, sponsors, and vendors are also subject to the Anti-Harassment Policy.
-In particular, exhibitors should not use sexualized images, activities, or other material.
-Booth staff (including volunteers) should not use sexualized clothing, uniforms, or costumes, or otherwise create a sexualized environment.
+In addition to the points above, booth staff (including volunteers) should not use derogatory, stereotypical, and/or sexualized clothing, uniforms, costumes, materials, or activities or otherwise create a hostile environment.

 Be careful in the words you choose.
 Remember that sexist, racist, and other exclusionary jokes can be offensive to those around you.
 Excessive swearing and offensive jokes are not appropriate for AAOE events.